billjclark/marklogic-tableausdk/readme.md

 9) Edit the ExtractFromJSON.java - Enter the JSON URL and the tde file name.

 10) Execute ExtractFromJSON.class and look for the tde file.

+# MarkLogic Tableau Web Data Connector Example

+The basic steps for implementing a Tableau-MarkLogic Web Data Connector are:

+1) Download the Tableau Web Data connector sdk from GitHub.
+The URL is https://github.com/tableau/webdataconnector .

+2) Create a http server on MarkLogic and copy the SDK contents to the web root of your MarkLogic http server.
+The most important files are:
+	a.
+Simulator.html
+	b.
+Js folder and contents
+	c.
+Css folder and contents
+	d.            *.xqy files
+    e.
+Web Data Connector html files

+3) Create a REST endpoint or *.xqy files that output JSON, XML, or CSV.
+I recommend sticking with JSON because JSON is what Tableau tests the most.
+You might hit corner cases if you use XML or CSV.
+(We hit some bugs with XML that I reported to Tableau.
+They said that they would fix.)

+4) Create the data connector html file from an example or my test.
+Modify it to use your JSON/XML.
+I recommend starting with ml.html.
+There are more sophisticated examples in the SDK.

+5) Navigate to you instance of Simulator.html in your browser and load your new data connector into the url.
+You should see your html.

+6) Press submit and see if the dataconnector successfully loads the data into a table on the Simulator.html page.
+If it loads successfully, you are done writing the data connector.
+If it does not load, you can use the Chrome debugging tools to step through the code.
+Remember- This is easy!

+7) Launch the Tableau desktop and create a new workbook.

+8) Click on “Connect To Data”

+9) Select “Web Data Connector”

+10) Type the URL of the data connector that you tested in the Simulator.html file.

+11) Select your filters and press submit.

+12) Tableau should create an extract.

+13) Tableau should now work as if you were using Oracle from this point forward.

 # MarkLogic Tableau SDK for C/C++ or Python Examples